FriendlyRiot/docs/README.md

 * Covert Ops Cloak capable scanning ship.
 Make sure you have at least one in the hole at all times!

-## Things you should probably own

-* Small-gang nano ships
-* Interdictors/Interceptors
-* Krabbing ships of your preferred flavor
-* A personal roller if you have a preferred fit